anbox-cloud/discourse-docs/howto/install-appliance/google-cloud.md

 1. Initialise the appliance.
 1. Register your Ubuntu SSO account with the appliance dashboard.

+[note type="information" status="Note"]If you are not already familiar with how to perform these steps, see the [tutorial on installing the appliance](https://discourse.ubuntu.com/t/22681) for detailed instructions.[/note]

 When you are done, you can log into the appliance dashboard using `https://your-machine-address` with your Ubuntu SSO account.